Why do employers use application forms?

 If you are completing an application form for postgraduate study, see Applying for further study.

 Preparation is vital before you start to complete your application form.
-You have to find out everything you can about the job and research the organisation to which you are applying, but you also have to analyse yourself.
+Find out as much as you can about the position and research the organisation you're applying to, but you also have to analyse yourself.

-Prepare a list of what the job requires and ask yourself if you possess the necessary skills.
-Think of examples of where you have demonstrated these skills, perhaps in a vacation or part-time job, when undertaking a voluntary activity or within your academic course.
+Prepare a list of what the job requires and ask yourself if you have the necessary skills.
+Think of specific examples of when you have demonstrated these skills, for example, in a vacation or part-time job, volunteering or within your academic course.

 For information on demonstrating skills see: